-Table 2.1 - Certificate holder information

-1 Composition of fishery client group on behalf of who the statement is provided

-- Characterise the composition of the fishery client group, including cost sharing entities. - Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC).

-CH No cost sharing arrangements.
-RFA adhere to Australian laws regarding employment

-2 Responsibility for labour regulation

-- What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area? - How are laws enforced?

-Australia has forced labour and child labour policies.

-Section 2.
-Responsibility for labour regulation:

-The Australian Federal Fair Work Act 2009 (FW Act) and Fair Work Regulations 2009 govern employee / employer relationships in the unit of assessment area.
-They provide a safety net of minimum entitlements, enable flexible working arrangements and fairness at work and prevent discrimination against vessel masters and deckhands engaged as direct employees of the entities listed in the certificate.
-Compliance with the Fair Work Act and other labour-related regulations is managed and enforced by the entities listed in the certificate.
+Table 2.1 - Certificate holder information 1 Composition of fishery client group on behalf of who the statement is provided Characterise the composition of the fishery client group, including cost sharing entities.
+Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН The Western Rock Lobster Council is the client for the fishery.
+There are about 640 licences and about 230 vessels (2019) in the fishery.
+WRL acts on behalf of Managed Fishery Licence holders in the industry who make up the majority of the licence holders.
+The fishery operates in accoradance with the management plan as set out in the West Coast Rock Lobster Managed Fishery Management Plan as well as the Harvest Strategy Control Rules.
+2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
+How are laws enforced?
+CH The Australian Federal Fair Work Act 2009 (FW Act) and Fair Work Regulations 2009 govern employee / employer relationships in the unit of assessment area.
+They provide a safety net of minimum entitlements, enable flexible working arrangements and fairness at work and prevent discrimination against vessel Deckhands engaged as direct employees of the participating licensees.
+To the best of my knowledge compliance with the Fair Work Act and other labour-related regulations is managed and enforced by participating licensees.
+In accordance with legislation under the Fair Work Act, from 1 January 2010, to the best of my knowledge participating licensees have provided a Fair Work Information Statement to all new employees on commencement of employment.

-CH in the certificat

-In accordance with legislation under the Fair Work Act, from 1 January 2010, and to the best of my knowledge, the entities listed in the certificate have provided a Fair Work Information Statement to all new employees on commencement of employment.
 The Information Statement provides employees with a basic understanding of the 10 minimum National Employment Standards.
-To the best of my knowledge the entities have provided contact details of the independent Fair Work Ombudsman for employees on terms and conditions of employment.

-3 Risk identification and mitigation

-- Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour.
+To the best of my knowledge participating licensees have provided advice and contact details of the independent Fair Work Ombudsman for employees who believe they have not received their full workplace rights and entitlements.
+3 Risk identification and mitigation - Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН The Western Australian State Government Department of Fisheries, as the governing body responsible for issuing Commercial Fishing Licenses, has a minimum age requirement of 18yrs for license holders.

-RFA adhere to all Australian laws regarding employment

-The Western Australian State Government Department of Fisheries, as the governing body responsible for issuing Commercial Fishing Licenses, has a minimum age requirement of 18 years for license holders.
 The Children and Community Services Act 2004 regulates where, when, and at what age children can be employed in Western Australia and these laws apply to all employers throughout the State.
 In most industries, children under 15 cannot be employed unless they are working in a family business run by a relative.

-4 Crew recruitment

-CH